intuit/costBuddy/README.md

 > https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/

 Example :
->private_subnet_id=“subnet-xyz”
+>private_subnet_id="subnet-xyz"

 11. `prometheus_push_gw_endpoint`: If you already have a Prometheus g/w, then provide the hostname otherwise keep it empty, costBuddy deployment will create a new Prometheus g/w.

 Example :
->prometheus_push_gw_endpoint=“”
+>prometheus_push_gw_endpoint=""

 12. `prometheus_push_gw_port`: If you already have a Prometheus g/w, then provide the port number otherwise keep it empty.

 Example :
->prometheus_push_gw_port=“”
+>prometheus_push_gw_port=""

 13. `costbuddy_output_bucket`: A valid S3 bucket name, costBuddy will create S3 bucket with this name and the parent AWS account id appended.

     The bucket name can be between 3 and 63 characters long, and can contain only lower-case characters, numbers, periods, and dashes.
 Each label in the bucket name must start with a lowercase letter or number.
 The bucket name cannot contain underscores, end with a dash, have consecutive periods, or use dashes adjacent to periods.

 Example :
->costbuddy-output-bucket = “costbuddy-output-bucket”
+>costbuddy-output-bucket = "costbuddy-output-bucket"
-costBuddy will create S3 bucket  “costbuddy-output-bucket-<parent_account_id>” .
+costBuddy will create S3 bucket  "costbuddy-output-bucket-<parent_account_id>" .
 This S3 bucket is used to store few configuration files of costBuddy as well as it will store output metrics that can be used in other services like QuickSight to generate dashboards.

 14. CostBuddy can run in Cost Exporor Mode(CE) or Cost Usage report Mode(CUR) (in V1, we are supporting only CE mode, V2 will have support for CUR mode).